Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 What’s not to like about having elite status with an airline?
-Travel becomes less stressful when you can board the plane early, have priority seating, and be able to access dedicated service if things go wrong during your trip.
+Travel becomes less stressful when you can board the plane early, have priority seating, and access dedicated service if things go wrong during your trip.

-If you currently have an airline elite status, you’re familiar with these benefits and all the other perks that come with loyalty to a specific airline.
-Chances are you’d also be disappointed if, for any reason, you had to give up all those perks if you switched airlines.
+If you currently have airline elite status of any kind, you’re familiar with these benefits and all the other loyalty perks of a specific airline.
+Chances are, you’d also be disappointed if, for any reason, you had to give up all those perks if you switched airlines.

 Fortunately for those who already have airline elite status (and even for some folks who don’t), you might not have to start over to secure elite status with a new airline — there’s a shortcut offered by many of them.

-This shortcut is called a status match or status challenge, and airlines offer it to some frequent flyers in hopes that the traveler will continue flying with them.
+This shortcut is called a status match or status challenge, and airlines offer it to some frequent flyers in the hope that the traveler will continue flying with them.

-A status match (or status challenge) is simply a shortcut opportunity to qualify for elite status with an airline you don’t currently have status on.
+A status match (or status challenge) is simply a shortcut opportunity to qualify for elite status with an airline you don’t currently have status with.

 For example, you may have United Airlines MileagePlus Premier Gold status and plan to start flying Delta Air Lines.
 You might ask Delta to grant you its Gold Medallion status so you can try out Delta with the same benefits you’ve had with United.

-Airlines offer these elite status matches or challenges in order to gain the business of known frequent flyers.
+Airlines offer these elite status matches or challenges to attract the business of known frequent flyers.
 Each airline structures its offers differently and may or may not publish a formal request process or list of requirements.

-We’ll cover some examples of airline status matches/challenges shortly, but first, let’s look at the reasons you’d want to request a status match, the differences between a status match and a status challenge, and who is eligible.
+We’ll cover some examples of airline status matches and challenges shortly, but first, let’s look at the reasons you’d want to request a status match, the differences between a status match and a status challenge, and who is eligible.

 Reasons You Would Want To Request a Status Match

-If you currently have airline elite status, why would you want to ask another airline to grant you the same status?
+If you currently have airline elite status, why would you ask another airline to grant you the same status?
 The reasons are many, and can include the following:

 Bottom Line:

-Fortunately, you can request an airline elite status match for any reason, including if you simply want to try a new airline.
+Fortunately, you can request an airline elite status match for any reason, including simply wanting to try a new airline.

 The Difference Between a Status Match and a Status Challenge

-When you request a status match with a new airline, you may receive an instant match of elite status, a challenge that requires some additional action on your part, or a combination of the 2.
+When you request a status match with a new airline, you may receive an instant match of elite status, a challenge that requires additional action, or a combination of both.

-Let’s take a look at the differences between a status match and a status challenge, and what you can expect when you apply.
+Let’s examine the differences between a status match and a status challenge and what you can expect when you apply.

-• Status Match — Some airlines will give you immediate corresponding elite status valid for a specific period of time.
-There are no further flying or revenue requirements to keep the granted status for the specified time period.
+• Status match: Some airlines may give you immediate corresponding elite status valid for a specific period.
+There are no further flying or revenue requirements to keep the granted status for the specified period.

-• Status Challenge — Some airlines will not grant elite status until you have completed a specific number of miles flown.
-In addition, some airlines require you to generate a certain amount of revenue with them in order to receive status.
-However, these “status challenge” requirements are normally far less than the normal annual requirements for earning status.
+• Status challenge: Some airlines do not grant elite status until you have completed a specific number of miles flown.
+In addition, some airlines may require you to generate a certain amount of revenue with them to receive status.
+However, these status challenge requirements are usually far less than the standard annual requirements for earning status.

-• Combination — Some airlines will grant you immediate corresponding status and then require you to complete additional challenge activities to extend that status beyond the trial period.
-These can include flying a certain amount of miles and meeting revenue requirements within a specified period of time.
+• Combination of the above: Some airlines may grant you immediate corresponding status and then require you to complete additional challenge activities to extend that status beyond the trial period.
+These can include flying a certain number of miles and meeting revenue requirements within a specified period.

-• Denial — It is possible to get denied when you request a status match.
-Reasons for denial can include that your current airline is not eligible for the status match, the new airline is no longer offering a status match, or that your current status was obtained through a promotion or other granted (versus earned) status.
+• Denial: You may be denied when you request a status match.
+Reasons for denial can include that your current airline is not eligible for the status match, the new airline is no longer offering a status match, or that you obtained your current status through a promotion or other granted (versus earned) status.

 Hot Tip:

-It’s important to do your research before you request a status match.
-If an airline requires flying requirements, you’ll want to make sure you have flights planned that can be completed during any associated challenge period.
+It’s essential to do your research before you request a status match.
+If an airline requires flying requirements, ensure you have flights planned that can be completed during any associated challenge period.

-Each airline has its own rules about who is eligible for a status match or challenge.
-Generally, anyone who has current airline elite status can apply, but there are circumstances where a frequent flyer may not be eligible.
+Each airline has rules about who is eligible for a status match or challenge.
+Generally, anyone with current airline elite status can apply, but there are circumstances where a frequent flyer may not be eligible.

 You may not be eligible if:

-• Your current elite status was obtained via a promotion (for example, a credit card that comes with airline elite status) or another status match/challenge
+• You obtained your current elite status via a promotion (for example, a credit card that comes with airline elite status) or another status match or challenge.

 Hot Tip:

-If you have current elite status and want to secure a status match, you’ve got nothing to lose by submitting a request, even if you don’t exactly meet the guidelines.
-The worst that can happen is that the new airline says no — but you’ve risked nothing in the process!
+If you have current elite status and want to secure a status match, you have nothing to lose by submitting a request, even if you don’t meet the guidelines.
+The worst that can happen is that the new airline says no, but you’ve risked nothing in the process!

-Let’s take a look at a sampling of airlines that offer status matches and/or status challenges.
-You’ll find that an airline could offer an immediate status match, a status match that then requires a challenge (combination), or a challenge that can ultimately result in a status match.
+Let’s look at a sampling of airlines that offer status matches and/or status challenges.
+An airline could offer an immediate status match, a status match that requires a challenge (combination), or a challenge that can ultimately result in a status match.

 Here’s a snapshot of the most likely outcome of a status match or challenge request.
-Keep in mind that airlines can withdraw or enhance their programs at any time.
+It’s important to note that airlines can withdraw or enhance their programs at any time.

 SCROLL FOR MORE